Sunday, March 31, 2013

 What does it mean to have perseverance and faith?

-The ISBE and Vine's expository call it a different Greek word and the ISBE says it only occurs one time in the NT and that is Ephesians 6:18.
+The ISBE and Vine’s expository call it a different Greek word.
+The ISBE says it occurs only once in the NT, in Ephesians 6:18.

 (Ephesians 6:18 KJV)

-So then what are the Saints, going through the tribulation, waiting for?
-God to rescue them and give them a home in his arms also.
+So then, what are the Saints, going through the tribulation, waiting for?

 If I could warn you of impending death or imprisonment with torture, then adding a statement that allows you to mentally prepare might be a good thing.
 I am certain that a statement like this does that very thing for some.